Cost of Attending The Collegium

 Cell phone, Computer, Clothing, Spending/Miscellaneous - These are all variable depending upon individual circumstances, but they should be part of your budgeting.
 These may be costs that you are already paying.
 If so, they will not increase your cost of attendance.

 Health Insurance - Students are required to have some form of health care coverage.
 The Collegium does not provide this.

 Use the following Summary Table to build your own budget:

 *Room Utilities Cost is an estimate since the hotel has not yet been occupied.
 A closer estimate will be available by spring 2021.

-This estimate is per person; it assumes that the utility costs are shared by 4 people in an apartment.
+This estimate is per person; it assumes that the utility costs are shared by 4 people in an two-bedroom apartment.

 The Collegium accepts no government funding.
 As a result, our students are not eligible for PELL grants or other forms of government assistance.

 Many colleges charge significantly higher rates for tuition, and the discounted portions of that tuition returned in the form of scholarships.
 Because our tuition is so low, we cannot engage in this practice.

 We do offer a 10% discount for the second child from a family.